-(C) The initiating CSEA shall take the following steps before any enforcement actions can be taken:
+(C) The initiating child support enforcement agency (CSEA) shall take the following steps before any actions can be taken:

 (1) Identify all existing support orders;

 (2) Determine whether a child support order(s) exists in a case using the federal and state registry, state records, information provided by the recipient of services, and other relevant information available to the CSEA;

 (3) Determine in which state a determination of the controlling order and reconciliation of arrearages may be made where multiple orders exist.
 Obtain certified copies of each order along with all payment records and arrearage calculations for each order;

 (4) Examine each existing order to verify that it contains a child support order provision and appears valid on its face;

 (5) Verify the current residential state of the obligee, obligor, and child to which the order applies;

 (6) Within twenty days of completing the actions required in paragraphs (C)(1) to (C)(3) of this rule and, if appropriate, receipt of any necessary information needed to process the case:

 (a) Refer the case to the appropriate responding state agency for a determination of the controlling order and a reconciliation of arrearages if such a determination is necessary; and

 (b) Refer any intergovernmental case to the appropriate state central registry, tribal program, or central authority of a country for action, if long arm jurisdiction is not appropriate;